smartcomputer-ai/agent-os/docs/design/design.md

 ## Conclusion
 The Agent OS is a relatively simple system.
 It proposes two basic primitives: the Grit object model and the Wit state transition function.
 Based on these two things, we believe, it should be able to construct powerful autonomous agents.

 In the end, data are just blobs of bytes.
 It used to be the case that it was necessary to build extremely intricate programs to transform data from one shape and purpose to another.
 But with the advent of LLMs, the semantic structure of data is much more readily accessible and can yield its own programs by being understood by language models.
 Actors will make extensive use of the flat data structure of Grit and pass much of the contents along to external models to make sense of what these blobs contain—be it text or images, or other formats.
 The models, in turn, will respond with code, not just explaining what the data means, but what to do with it.
-The actors can then reify that code as wit functions and instantiate them as new actors that participate in the ecosystem of the agent.
+The actors can then reify that code as Wit functions and instantiate them as new actors that participate in the ecosystem of the agent.

 Most of the goals put forth on the outset are directly solved by different aspects of the architecture: